Sunday, June 7, 2020

 "Life is close to idyllic for Sir John Farnleigh and his new bride on their country estate until Patrick Gore turns up one day to claim the title and estate for his own.
 The Crooked Hinge is a dark drama of confused identities and bizarre practices in which Dr. Fell reveals nerves of steel and more than just a passing knowledge of witchcraft."

-Rob Pudim is a self employed editorial cartoonist and writer, who occasionally produces book covers, like the one here, for Rue Morgue's 2008 trade softcover reprint.
+Rob Pudim is a self employed editorial cartoonist and writer, who occasionally produces book covers, like here, for Rue Morgue's 2008 trade softcover reprint.

 "Twenty-five years ago John Farnleigh, the heir to the baronetcy of Mallingford and Sloane, then a young and wild boy exiled to America, survived the sinking of the Titanic.
 It's now 1937, two years after he returned to England to claim his inheritance.
 Only is he really the heir?
 Another man has just shown up also claiming to be John Farnleigh, explaining that, as boys, the two men switched identities as the ship was sinking.
 The key to solving the mystery lies with an old set of fingerprints taken by young Farnleigh's tutor.
 But before the two men's fingerprints can be compared one member of the household has his throat cut in plain sight by an unseen hand.
 Everyone is pretty certain the crime isn't the work of a ghost.
 Odder yet, the victim is the last person one would expect to be murdered.
 Fortunately, Dr. Gideon Fell, an amateur sleuth with a knack for solving impossible crimes, happens to be staying at the local pub."